grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

 #### Explain how to integrate the example

-With YAML examples especially, it is important to explain how to integrate the example within a wide configuration.
+With YAML examples especially, it's important to explain how to integrate the example within a wide configuration.

 Explain which key the example is the value for.
 The following example extends the one in the previous section:

 > The following YAML example demonstrates the configuration of a single port numbered `80` using the `TCP` protocol.
 >
-> It is part of a Kubernetes Service specification.
+> It's part of a Kubernetes Service specification.
-> It is not a complete Service specification and must be incorporated with the rest of a Service specification.
+> It's not a complete Service specification and your must incorporate it with the rest of a Service specification.
 >
 > To incorporate the example, you must include it as the value to the Service `spec` mapping.
 > If there is an existing `ports` value, you must choose to replace it or merge the two.